lapikit/lapikit.dev/docs/stores/store-devices.md

 ---
 title: $devices
-subtitle: devices action
+subtitle: devices store in lapikit
-introduction: ""
 head:
   title: devices stored
-  description: ""
+  description: "Learn how to use the devices store in Lapikit for responsive design."
 state:
   section: stores
   published: true